-PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION KARTOON STUDIOS, INC. 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON FRIDAY, AUGUST 25, 2023
+PROXY STATEMENT KARTOON STUDIOS, INC. 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON FRIDAY, AUGUST 25, 2023

 This proxy statement, along with the accompanying Notice of 2023 Annual Meeting of Stockholders, contains information about the 2023 Annual Meeting of Stockholders of Kartoon Studios, Inc. (the "Annual Meeting"), including any adjournments or postponements of the Annual Meeting.
 We are holding the Annual Meeting at 10:00 a.m.
-Pacific Standard Time, on Friday, August 25, 2023 at our corporate offices located at 190 N. Canon Drive, 4th Floor, Beverly Hills, CA 90210.
+Pacific Standard Time, on Friday, August 25, 2023, by means of remote communication via a live webcast accessible at www.virtualshareholdermeeting.com/TOON2023.